ajay-addepalle/kubernetes-getting-started/presentation/slides/slides.md

 <br/>

 Note:

+I.e Contoller is reponsible of routine tasks to ensure the desired state of cluster matches the observed state.

+Ex Replica Sets maintains the correct # of pods running.

+Ex: Node Controller checks the state of the server and responds to maser when node goes down.

 If a node fails, the Controller might automatically replace the Pod by scheduling an identical replacement on a different Node.

 Pod templates are specifications which are included in other objects such as Replication Controllers, Jobs, DaemonSets etc.

 Names for template resources should be unique in a cluster

 ---